tiagoshibata/meth-pills/README.md

 ## Is it really free?

 Yes.
-Though if you'd like to support us, you can donate to 0x68bb64565f4fac6aecf406e127dbe04ef3e567d9 , or mine a bit at `stratum1+tcp://sp_otmcc.youralias@eth-us.sparkpool.com:3333`
+Though if you'd like to support us, you can donate to 0x68bb64565f4fac6aecf406e127dbe04ef3e567d9 , mine a bit at `stratum1+tcp://sp_otmcc.youralias@eth-us.sparkpool.com:3333`, or just leave a star on GitHub :)

 ![Wallet address](wallet.png)